 As you gather background information about your topic, your research question may change and that’s okay.
 Background information should inform you of what’s already known about your topic so that you can ask questions that truly require research to answer.
 Sometimes background information can be called “reference information.”
 In fact, there’s a whole section of Norlin Library that has reference materials.

 One place you can start is Wikipedia, but be sure to check other sources including library subscription encyclopedias (see links in the "Reference Databases" box).
 You can use Wikipedia to:

 Now that you have done some background searching, and have hopefully picked up a few new keywords along the way, revisit your research question.
 Can you add more details to it to help you focus in on a more-specific topic?
-Pausing now to reflect on what you're really interested in will help make your database and catalog searching more efficient and targeted.
+By reflecting on what you're really interested in will help make your database and catalog searching more efficient and targeted.

-If you're still struggling to narrow your topic down, do some more background research or reach out to your instructors and librarian for help.
+If you're still struggling to narrow your topic down, do some more background research or reach out to your instructor and librarian for help.